viperproject/prusti-dev/README.md

 [![Build Status][build_badge]][build_status]

-Generate wrappers around Java and Scala code using the `jni` crate.
+Generate wrappers around Java and Scala code.

+The genereted code use the `jni` crate to interact with the JVM.

 [Development documentation][documentation]